Welcome

 This category includes writing and projects from my undergraduate studies in Digital Technology & Culture.

 The work here explores media, technology, and culture as interconnected systems.
-Topics include digital identity, narrative construction, representation, and the social implications of emerging technologies.
+Topics include digital identity, narrative construction, representation, and the social implications and complexities introduced by emerging technologies.
 Many of these pieces reflect early experimentation and inquiry, asking how tools shape behavior and how culture shapes the use of those tools.

-These writings form the foundation of my later academic and professional work, and remain relevant as cultural questions around technology continue to evolve.
+These writings form the foundation for my later academic and professional work, and remain relevant as cultural questions around technology continue.
+My writing continue to evolve.

 Something went wrong.
 Please refresh the page and/or try again.